 - Cracking or locking of the jaw

-- Clicking or popping sound/grating sensation when opening or closing the mouth or when chewing
+- Clicking sound/grating sensation when opening or closing the mouth or when chewing

-- A change in the way the upper and lower teeth fit together, etc.
+- A change in the way the upper and lower teeth fit together

-Treatment will begin with a physical evaluation assessing your posture, range of motion in the cervical/craniocervical and TMJ regions, muscle strength, and ligament stability.
+Treatment will begin with an evaluation to assess your posture, the range of motion in your cervical, craniocervical, and TMJ joints, muscle strength, and ligament stability.

 The physiotherapy treatments include: